NEXRAD: Concept

 The operator can not use MESO-SAILS alongside MRLE simultaneously.
 If one is selected while the other is active, the NEXRAD algorithms will automatically set the other "off".

 Service Life Extension Program

-Started on March 13, 2013, the SLEP, or Service Life Extension Program, is an extensive effort to keep and maintain the current NEXRAD network in working order for as long as possible.
-These improvements include Signal Processor upgrades, Pedestal upgrades, Transmitter upgrades, and shelter upgrades.
-The program is anticipated to be finished by 2022, which coincides with the beginnings of a nationwide implementation of Multi-function Phased Array Radars (see below).
+Started on March 13, 2013, the Service Life Extension Program (SLEP), is an extensive effort to keep and maintain the current NEXRAD network in working order for as long as possible.
+These improvements include signal processor upgrades, pedestal upgrades, transmitter upgrades, and shelter upgrades.
+The program is anticipated to be finished by 2022, which coincides with the beginnings of a nationwide implementation of multi-function phased array radars (see below).